danielvartan/locationallocation/paper/paper.md

         [1] "38.54 % of demand layer within the objectiveminutes threshold."

-We then can proceed and optimize allocation of new water fountains to cover maximum fraction of (unweighted) population.
+We then can proceed and optimize allocation of new water naples_fountains to cover maximum fraction of (unweighted) population.
 Location-allocation can be either solved discretely or continuously over space, and either with a facility constraint or with a policy goal for demand (population)